danielpm1982/springboot-ac-di/README.md

 Application Context and Dependency Injection in Springboot 2

 [**Description of this repository**]<br>
-This is a simple example of how to use the Application Context and Dependency Injection within an Spring Boot 2 application.
+This is a simple example of how to use the Application Context and Dependency Injection within a Spring Boot 2 application.

 This repository is a single-project repo with Git version control.